 Giant orange and Dalmatian Isopods

-Giant orange and Dalmatian Isopods (Porcellio scaber) 8 oz culture- $10.
+Giant orange and Dalmatian Isopods (Porcellio scaber) 8 oz culture- $10 (Orange not currently available).
 These are slower to produce than the dwarf whites but still relatively quick to breed and grow.
-A culture will take a month or so to start producing well.
-Due to the large size of the adults they are less likely to be eaten by dart frogs and therefore are a good choice for vivarium janitors.
-In my experience they do not tolerate a very wet environment well, so a heavily misted enclosure or one containing a water feature may not be ideal.
+A culture will take a couple months to start producing well.
+In my experience they do not tolerate a very wet or extremely humid environment well, so a heavily misted enclosure or one containing a water feature may not be ideal.
 An 8oz culture will contain at least 10 individuals.
 This can be added directly to your tank or used to start a master culture.

 Zebra Isopods (Armadillidium maculatum) 8 oz culture- $20.
 These are relatively slow producers and slow growers but are quite hardy.
-A culture will take a month or so to start producing offspring.
-Due to the large size of the adults they are less likely to be eaten by dart frogs and therefore are a good choice for vivarium janitors.
+A culture will take a month or so to start producing offspring but they will take several months to mature.
 An 8oz culture will contain at least 10 individuals.
 This can be added directly to your tank or used to start a master culture.

-Plum Woodlouse/Powder Blue Isopod (Porcellionides pruinosus)8 oz culture- $10.
-These are a hardy species that can tolerate a wide range of environments, and are extremely quick to reproduce and grow.
-They make an excellent choice to culture as a feeder.
+Powder Blue Isopod (Porcellionides pruinosus)8 oz culture- $10.
+These are a hardy species that can tolerate a wide range of environments, from humid dart frog enclosures to arid leopard gecko set ups.
+They are extremely quick to reproduce and grow.
+Their softer exoskeleton and quick reproduction makes them an excellent choice to culture as a feeder.
 An 8oz culture will contain at least 20 individuals.

 Costa Rican Purple (Isopoda sp.)
 4 oz culture- $5.
 This species is tiny, smaller than even the dwarf whites.
 They tolerate a wet environment well and reproduce fairly quickly.
 They have a softer exoskeleton than other isopods and are suitable as a feeder as well as a janitor.
 An 4oz culture will contain around 15 individuals but due to their small size they’re hard to count accurately.